 Parking in a no parking zone, service and delivery zone, yellow curb areas, and crosswalks. \$10.00 Parking in the wrong direction on any street.
 10.00 Not parking within a marked space.
 10.00 Blocking or obstructing traffic, street, dumpster, sidewalk, building entrance or exit, or another vehicle.
 10.00 Double parking or backing into a parking space.
 Rear of vehicle must face driving lanes of parking area for decal to be visible to Parking Monitors.
 10.00 Parking in unauthorized areas.
 10.00 Students parking in faculty/staff or visitor parking areas.
-10.00 10.00 Occupying more than one space.
 10.00 Occupying more than one space.
-10.00
+10.00 Stopping, standing, or parking where prohibited.
+10.00 Littering violations will be enforced for dropping litter in parking areas and on the campus grounds.
+10.00 Parking in Disabled/ADA areas.
+100.00